HappyAmos/bashmenu/README.md

 ## Setup & Execution

-Run the launcher script to start the application.
+Run the wrapper (launcher) script to start the application.
 The launcher will automatically handle Python virtual environment creation and download the necessary `PyYAML` dependency if missing or corrupted: